Are These Three Myths Holding You Back from Starting an Online Degree?

 Myth Number Three: I Don’t Have the Technological Skills to Make an Online Degree Work

 We totally hear you!
 Starting an online program can feel intimidating at first.
-But, all you really need to begin is a desktop or laptop computer and connection to the internet to get started.
+But, all you really need to begin is a desktop or laptop computer and a connection to the internet to get started.
 Thousands of students just like you have worked through those initial uncertainties and are thriving in their online environment!

 Just make sure you do your homework on the schools you’re considering to make sure they have resources to support you.
 For example, Regent University has an entire team dedicated to making sure you have all the tools you need – online and offline – to be a successful student.